cvigueras/planing-poker/README.md

 # Add user an existing game

 Given
-- An anonymous user want to join in a existing Game.
+- An anonymous user want to join in an existing Game.

 When
 - An anonymous user request to be added to new Game by Game unique Guid.